scriptnull/vishnubharathi.codes/source/_posts/learning-cpp-2018.md

 > Read more code than you write

 I took this programming advice seriously and as a result I have been wanting to read more code.
 A good way to start this would be to read books that have code in them.
-Because you just can't start reading the source code of a code base from top to bottom, (you can but not in most cases, but might give up at some point without understanding something.
+Because you just can't start reading the source code of a code base from top to bottom (you can but not in most cases, because you might give up at some point without understanding something).
 Books are in between everything from documentation to source code to contributing guides.

 I was very much interested in reading the source code of V8, Node.js, libuv, redis, electron etc. because they will help me to understand node.js or respective technologies in a better way and all of them are written in C or C++